Semantic Segmentation by Semantic Proportions: Experiments

+\textit{Qualitative comparison}.
+Figure \ref{fig:further} shows the qualitative results of our method and the benchmark method for the {\tt Aerial Dubai} dataset.
+Surprisingly, the class-wise segmentation maps that our method achieves (middle of Figure \ref{fig:further}) are visually significantly better than that of the benchmark method (right of Figure \ref{fig:further}) in terms of the binarisation ability, indicating the effectiveness of the loss $\mathcal{L}_{\rm sp}$ (defined in Eq. \eqref{eqn:loss-sp}) using the SP annotation we introduce.
 For the significant class imbalance dataset {\tt Electronic Microscopy}, Figure \ref{fig:mic_better} shows the qualitative results of our method and the benchmark method for some challenging cases.
 Again, our method exhibits superior performance against the benchmark method.
-For example, our method accurately segments the mitochondria on the top-left corner of the second image despite employing much less annotation, but the benchmark method completely misses it even though trained using the ground-truth segmentation masks.
-This again validates the rightfulness of utilising the SP annotation for semantic segmentation that our methodology introduces.
-Most importantly, due to the great binarisation ability of the loss function introduced in our method using SP, it may serve as auxiliary loss even in scenarios where ground-truth segmentation masks are available so as to enhance the semantic segmentation performance of many existing methods.
+For example, our method can accurately segment the mitochondria on the top-left corner of the second image despite employing much less annotation, but the benchmark method completely misses it despite being trained using the ground-truth segmentation masks.
+This again validates the effectiveness of the SP annotation for semantic segmentation.
+Moreover, due to the great binarisation ability of the loss $\mathcal{L}_{\rm sp}$ using SP, it may serve as an auxiliary loss functioning as a plug-and-play module even in scenarios where ground-truth segmentation masks are available to enhance the segmentation performance of many existing methods as SPSS+ does.